tooth2/nlp-spam-detector/README.md

 ### Naive Bayes
 The term 'Naive' in Naive Bayes comes from the fact that the algorithm considers the features that it is using to make the predictions to be independent of each other, which may not always be the case.
 So in our example, we are considering only one feature, that is the test result.
 Say we added another feature, 'exercise'.
 Let's say this feature has a binary value of 0 and 1, where the former signifies that the individual exercises less than or equal to 2 days a week and the latter signifies that the individual exercises greater than or equal to 3 days a week.
 If we had to use both of these features, namely the test result and the value of the 'exercise' feature, to compute our final probabilities, Bayes' theorem would fail.
 Naive Bayes' is an extension of Bayes' theorem that assumes that all the features are independent of each other.

+### Text Processing
+Data(text) gets processed in order to use it in models.
+- tokenization, stemming, and lemmatization.
+- part of speech tagging and named entity recognition.

 ### Project Approach
 In this mission we will be using the Naive Bayes algorithm to create a model that can classify dataset SMS messages as spam or not spam, based on the training we give to the model.
 It is important to have some level of intuition as to what a spammy text message might look likeBeing able to identify spam messages is a binary classification problem as messages are classified as either 'Spam' or 'Not Spam' and nothing else.
 Also, this is a supervised learning problem, as we know what are trying to predict.
 We will be feeding a labelled dataset into the model, that it can learn from, to make future predictions.